elliottmejia/Shopify-Collection-Exporter/readme.md

 THIS IS ONLY TESTED TO RUN LOCALLY.

-Simple Shopify Collection to CSV for Python utilizing the GraphQL API.
+Simple Shopify Collection to CSV in Python utilizing the GraphQL API.
 Written in a pinch, so the code sucks, but doesn't it all...

 Documentation: https://shopify.dev/docs/api/admin-graphql/2023-07/objects/collection